 Students will have weekly homework assignments, which will reinforce and expand upon the classroom discussions.
 Regular assignments may include watching a video online, reading an article, or completing worksheets.
 There is an estimated 3-4 hours of work per week outside of the live class.
 Every class is recorded and I post the recording for viewing after each class.
 Therefore, students can catch up if they happen to miss the live session.

-This course will serve as a prerequisite to a possible future AP US Government and Politics course.
+This course serves as a prerequisite for my AP US Government and Politics course.

 Who should enroll?